Roll out the welcome mat this Christmas

 - Audit guests.
 Ask a newcomer to share his or her experience from parking lot to door to departure.

 - Host membership night.
-Weddington United Methodist Church in North Carolina hosts Meet Weddington Church the fourth Sunday evening of the month.
-It posts the meeting information in its membership section on its Web site.
-The evening includes informal time for fellowship, opportunity to meet pastoral and ministry staff and to learn about church ministries and missions and a Q&A session for participants.
+Weddington United Methodist Church in North Carolina hosted Meet Weddington Church the fourth Sunday evening of the month.
+The evening included informal time for fellowship, opportunity to meet pastoral and ministry staff and to learn about church ministries and missions and a Q&A session for participants.
 Even if your church is not ready to host such an evening, it may consider including a section on its Web site clearly identified as “membership” or “how to join.”
 If prospects cannot find the information, they will not feel welcomed.

 - Some final words: Have adhesive-back nametags for everyone to put on before worship.
 After the Christmas Eve or Day service, host a simple reception with coffee/hot apple cider and cookies for everyone, especially visitors.
 Encourage members to invite visitors sitting near them to accompany them to the reception, actually walk them there and introduce them to other members.
 If visitors have children, find church families with children of similar ages.
 Get visitors’ names, street addresses and e-mail addresses.
 Follow up with a personal note, thanking them for visiting and asking them to come back.